barrucadu/resolved/README.md

 The project structure should hopefully be fairly straightforward.
 The modules are:

-- `net_util` - shared utilities used by both the `main.rs` file and
+- `hosts`    - the parser for hosts files
-  the `resolver` module
+- `net_util` - shared utilities used by both the `main.rs` file and the `resolver` module
 - `protocol` - the DNS message types and serialisation / deserialisation logic
 - `resolver` - the resolution and caching logic
 - `settings` - the configuration data type & parser